Welcome to ACES!

 - Medical Coverage Information

-STAGE THREE INFORMATION: If you have been approved your J1 visa, the next step is the be sure that you are fully prepared for your experience.
+STAGE THREE INFORMATION: If you have been approved your J1 visa, the next step is to be sure you are fully prepared for your experience.
 The J1 Pre-Departure Orientation Booklet has been provided here for your convenience.
-Your recruiter or your sponsor representative will make sure that you have all of the information you need to be ready for your US adventure.
-Be sure to double check your employment dates and camp arrival expectations with your recruiter or your sponsor before booking your flights.
+Your recruiter or sponsor representative will ensure you have all of the information you need to be ready for your US adventure.
+Be sure to double-check your employment dates and employer arrival expectations with your recruiter or your sponsor before booking your flights.

 - J-1 Pre-Departure Orientation